pgrigolli/pgrigolli/README.md

 Hey!!
-My name is Pedro Grigolli 🤗
-I'm currently studying Computer Science, currently learning Java and OOP, with especial focus on the back-end.
+My name is Pedro Grigolli.
+I'm currently studying Computer Science and learning Java and OOP, with especial focus on the back-end.

 <!--
 **pgrigolli/pgrigolli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.